 Write Great Art Tutorials Step By Step

-4. Use Real Life Examples – Write examples that the reader can relate with to help explain your points.
+4. Use Real-Life Examples – Write examples that the reader can relate with to help explain your points.
 This will help the reader better understand what you are trying to say.
 Use as many examples as you can to describe the topic that you are teaching.
 Think back when you didn’t know anything about the topic that you are writing about.
 What information was valuable for you to learn?

 5. Step By Step – Structure your posts into simple steps.
 The best way to write art tutorials is a step by step approach.
-Do not leave any steps out.
-If you are writing a tutorial about painting a rose, write down everything that you do from start to finish.
+Do not leave any actions out.
+If you are writing a tutorial about painting a rose, write down everything you do from start to finish.
 Adding information such as when to add paint to the brush is essential to a learner.

 6. Include Helpful Tips – Include helpful tips that will make the learning process easier for the reader.
-After you have explained a step, provide helpful tips that will make the job easier.
+After you have explained a step, provide useful tips that will make the job easier.
 The more information that you can provide, the happier the reader will be.
 They will look forward to your future tutorials.